kindle/tconf/README.md

 # Tconf extension for Visual Studio Code

-A Visual Studio Code extension with rich support for the Tconf language, including features such as Syntax highlighting, function completions, diagnostics, and more!
+A Visual Studio Code extension with rich support for the Tconf language, including features such as Syntax highlighting, function completions, show hovers, diagnostics, and more!

 Tconf is short for Transform Configuration Language (tconf).